roberta-davidson/mag-for-phoenix/README.md

 ## Dependencies

-mag requires Nextflow DSL2 (different to DSL1 that eager uses). \
+mag requires Nextflow DSL2 (different to DSL1 that eager uses).

-So you need Nextflow version > 22.03.0-edge \
+So you need Nextflow version > 22.03.0-edge

-on Phoneix we have the module Nextflow/23.03.0 so do: `module load Nextflow/23.03.0` before running the pipeline.
+On Phoneix we have the module Nextflow/23.03.0 so do: `module load Nextflow/23.03.0` before running the pipeline.

 We use Singularity to handle packages used by the pipeline so run `module load Singularity/3.10.5` as well.